open-telemetry/opentelemetry-specification/specification/trace/api.md

 the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

+#### Shutdown

-The `Shutdown` API provides a way for provider to do any cleanup required.
+This API provides a way for provider to do any cleanup required.

 ## Tracing Context Utilities